-If there is a lot of ash, wear a facemask, it will stop you breathing in those finer dust particles.
-Free facemasks are available from Latrobe City Council or the Health Assessment Centre (at 2 Saskia Way, Morwell).
+If there is a lot of ash, wear a facemask.
+Free facemasks are available from Latrobe City Council or the Health Assessment Centre (at 2 Saskia Way, Morwell)

 Practice good hygiene.
-Wash ash off your hands, face and neck as needed, Keep babies and young children out of the ash.
+Wash ash off your hands, face and neck as needed.
+Keep babies and young children out of the ash.